FLU VACCINATION FOR

 Since infants can’t receive a flu vaccine until they are six months of age, getting a flu vaccine in pregnancy is the best way to pass on protection to your newborn.
 Studies show that babies born to mothers who’ve received a flu vaccine during pregnancy are:

 to be hospitalized for flu during the first few months after birth

 Safety of Flu Vaccine in Pregnant Women

-Not only do many large studies show that flu vaccine is safe for mother and baby, but a good number of studies also indicate that adverse outcomes for both mother and baby - such as complications, hospitalizations and deaths - are reduced when women get a flu vaccine in pregnancy.
+Not only do many large studies show that flu vaccination is safe for mother and baby,2,3 but a large number of studies also indicate that adverse outcomes for both mother4 and baby5 - such as complications, hospitalizations and deaths - are reduced when women receive a flu vaccine during pregnancy.
 A comprehensive list of studies evaluating the safety of flu vaccines in pregnancy can be found here.

 Common Questions About Flu Vaccination in Pregnancy: